 - Doxxers analyze meta-data.
 Most files have Metadata on them.
 In Microsoft Word, the Metadata includes data about who made the file, when, from what computer.
 This company made it and even total editing time.

 - IP loggers are tools used on the internet to sniff out a person's IP address.
 In a nutshell, these loggers attach an invisible code to a message or email, and once the receiver opens the message, the code tracks his IP address and secretly sends it back to the IP logger.

 As the few cases above show, a stupid row or lack of correct information can lead to life-threatening mob attacks on individuals.
 An argument on social media can escalate to false accusations and a hate campaign.
 Doxxing adds teeth to these disputes, leading to psychological destruction or even physical attacks.
 Doxxing takes cyberbullying to the next level.

-Without the research into personal information that doxxing involves, online disputes could be left online.
-Take care of what you will do online and remember that once it’s out in the internet, there is no way if removing it (I mean there is but it’s extremely difficult).
+Without the research into Doxxing's personal information, online disputes could be left online.
+Take care of what you will do online, and remember that there is no way to remove it once it's out on the internet.